khalidAli-git/mbot-third-party-contorller/README.md

 you also want to go into the controller.py and change line number 6 to the port of the mbot example `/dev/USB*`

+you can use bluetooth if your mbot has a bluetooth module the controller doesnt need to be pluged in